CIFASIS/dense-sptam/README.md

     in-poses: input file from KITTI ground truth containing the list of poses.
     in-velo: input folder from KITTI ground truth containing the velodyne binary clouds.
     out-cloud: output folder where PCD point cloud are going to be stored.
-    min-distance: omit points that are farther than this distance threshold.
+    min-distance: omit points that are closer than this distance threshold.

 $ ./devel/lib/dense/kitti_ground_truth \
     path/to/kitti/sequence/velodyne/calib.txt \